 The Edson Food bank is a non-profit organization run by volunteers to provide food donated by local individuals and businesses to individuals and families with short term needs.
 Located at 4511- 5 Avenue in Edson, the Edson Food bank operates year-round on Tuesdays from 9:00 am to 11:00 am and is also open the second and last Thursday evenings of each month from 6:45 pm to 8:00 pm.
 During this time of covid19, the Food Bank is following all the AHS recommended protocols.
 Although walk ins are accepted, the Food Bank is asking those requiring food hampers to call or text 780.725.3185 to make an appointment for a time to come in to the Food Bank.

-September Monthly Mission - Canadian Lutheran World Relief
+September Monthly Mission - We Care (Canadian Lutheran World Relief)

 Shared Ministry Agreement